- Gain increased shale stability and inhibition

 - Lower risks of differential sticking

 - Conventional and unconventional wells up to 400°F (204°C)

 Optimize your drilling efficiency in high-temperature reservoirs with the CARBO-DRILL™ oil-based drilling fluid system from Baker Hughes.
 Designed to deliver high penetration rates and superior wellbore stability, CARBO-DRILL oil-based drilling fluids give you reliable drilling performance in environments up to 400°F (204°C).

 Maximize drilling performance with customized solutions

 CARBO-DRILL oil-based drilling fluids are invert emulsion systems formulated for efficiency and effectiveness.
-The system is composed of specially designed polymers that withstand high water content and exhibit rheology comparable to more conventional oil-based fluid systems.
+The system is composed of specially designed products that withstand high water content and exhibit rheology comparable to more conventional oil-based fluid systems.

-Specific polymer components include:
+Specific product components include:

 - CARBO-MUL™ and CARBO-TEC™ emulsifiers that emulsify and stabilize the interface between the aqueous, internal phase and external oil phase of the oil-based fluid system

-- CARBO-GEL™ viscosifiers that increase the drilling fluid’s carrying capacity and hole cleaning characteristics, while aiding in emulsion stability and fluid loss control
+- CARBO-GEL™ viscosifiers that increase the drilling fluid’s carrying capacity and hole cleaning characteristics while aiding in emulsion stability and fluid loss control

 - CARBO-TROL™ filtration control additives, designed for economical fluid-loss control into the formation during drilling